-If you’re looking to reduce your meat consumption, or are becoming a vegan and are looking for vegan lunch ideas, my 21 easy vegan lunch recipes are just what you need.
+If you’re looking to reduce your meat consumption, or are becoming a vegan and are looking for high protein vegan lunch ideas, my 45 easy vegan recipes are just what you need.
 These dishes are easy to make and make a perfect vegan lunch for work or for enjoying at home!

-A misconception about vegan dishes is that they lack flavor, substance and variety, but this couldn’t be further from the truth!
+A misconception about vegan dishes is that they lack protein, flavor, substance, and variety, but this couldn’t be further from the truth!
 The key is knowing all of the different sources of vegan-friendly protein and how to best use them in your cooking.
-My vegan lunch recipes are bursting with flavor and color, not to mention all the nutrients you need to stay full until dinnertime.
-So let’s take a look at these 21 vegan lunch ideas that everyone will love.
+My high-protein vegan lunch recipes are bursting with flavor and color, not to mention all the nutrients you need to stay full until dinnertime.
+So let’s take a look at these 45 high protein vegan lunch ideas that everyone will love.

 In case you don’t know what a vegan diet is, it’s a diet that avoids all animal products.
 This means no dairy or meat products, as well as foods that contain animal products as a part of their production process.
 This includes things like candy that contains gelatin and mayonnaise that is made with egg yolks.

 Why Do People Become Vegan?